yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 ## Power BI Template

 A Power BI template [Storage Modes.pbit](./Storage%20Modes.pbit) is present in this folder to demonstrate the difference in Power BI behaviour when using *Import*, *DirectQuery*, and *Dual* storage modes outlined above.
 To use the template, simply enter your Databricks SQL Warehouse's **`ServerHostname`** and **`HttpPath`** that correspond to the environment set up in the instructions above.
+The template uses **`samples`** catalog, therefore you don't need to prepare any additional dataset.